Victoria Memorial Hall Kolkata

 -Lord Curzon [source: wikipedia]

 George V, the Prince of Wales, laid the foundation stone of Victoria Memorial Kolkata in January 1906.
-The construction carried out between 1904 and 1921.
-King Edward VIII, the Prince of Wales, inaugurated Victoria Memorial in 28 December 1921 and opened it for public.
+The construction of Victoria Memorial of Kolkata began in 1904 and ended in 1934.
+King Edward VIII, the Prince of Wales, inaugurated Victoria Memorial on 28th December, 1921.
+Same day, the memorial was opened for public.

 5 Interesting facts about Victoria Memorial Kolkata

-Earlier, the site location of Victoria Memorial was housing the Presidency Jail.
-Indian freedom fighters like Sri Aurobindo, Netaji Subhash Chandra Bose had once been prisoners of the Presidency Jail.
-However, after construction of Alipore Jail, the British demolished this jail and relocated it to Alipore.
+Victoria Memorial was constructed on the land of Presidency Jail of Kolkata.
+The Presidency Jail also had a great historical significance.
+Indian freedom fighters like Sri Aurobindo, Netaji Subhash Chandra Bose had been imprisoned there.
+However, after construction of Alipore Jail, the British demolished this jail.

 4. Painted in black during World War II